fanjunkai1/NSDNet/README.md

 <img src = "figs/phone-hazy.png" width='970' height='300'>

-Our phone-hazy dataset consists of a total of 415 non-aligned image pairs, primarily covering four different scenes: buildings, urban highways, cement roads, and outdoor landscapes.
-The haze density mainly ranges from 0 to 50 meters of visibility.
+Our phone-hazy dataset consists of a total of 415 non-aligned image pairs, primarily covering four different scenes: buildings, urban roads, cement roads, and outdoor landscapes.
+The haze density mainly ranges from 0-50m of visibility.

 ## Our Environment
 - Ubuntu 18.04